-Board shall, within 60 days after adoption of the resolution, sell the property at public sale, by auction or sealed bids after first giving notice of the time, place and terms thereof by notice published once each week for three successive weeks prior to the date of the sale if sale is by auction, or prior to the final date of acceptance of bids if the sale is by sealed bids in a newspaper published in the District or, if no such newspaper is published in the District, then in a newspaper published in the county and having a general circulation in the district; however, if the territory containing a school site, building or site with building thereon, is detached from the school district of which it is a part after proceedings have been commenced under this section for the sale of such school site, building or site with building thereon, but before such sale is held, then the Board shall not advertise or sell such school site, building, or site with building thereon, pursuant to such proceedings.
+Board shall, within 60 days after adoption of the resolution, sell the property at public sale, by auction or sealed bids after first giving notice of the time, place and terms thereof by notice published once each week for three successive weeks prior to the date of the sale if sale is by auction, or prior to the final date of acceptance of bids if the sale is by sealed bids in a newspaper published in the District or, if no such newspaper is published in the District, then in a newspaper published in the county and having a general circulation in the district; however, if the territory containing a school site, building or site with building thereon, is detached from the school district of which it is a part after proceedings have been commenced under this section for the sale of such school site, building or site with building thereon, pursuant to such proceedings.
 The Board shall determine the reasonable value of the school site or building by seeking at least two professional appraisals.